tacaswell/nslsii-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `nslsii` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `nslsii, nslsii-base, nslsii-iocs` can be installed with `conda`:

 ```
-conda install nslsii
+conda install nslsii nslsii-base nslsii-iocs
 ```

 or with `mamba`:

 ```
-mamba install nslsii
+mamba install nslsii nslsii-base nslsii-iocs
 ```

 It is possible to list all of the versions of `nslsii` available on your platform with `conda`: